National Speaker Series

 Thanks to the generosity of Methodist Healthcare Ministries, The Ecumenical Center is able to bring in some of the top speakers in the mental health field.
 For a look at all our upcoming events and workshops, click here.
 Here’s what’s coming up next:

-The Rest of the Story: What they didn’t teach you in graduate school
+ENCORE PRESENTATION ~ The Rest of the Story: What they didn’t teach you in graduate school

-This program will provide an overview and discussion of state and federal Jaws, rules and regulations that govern the practice of a mental health professional.
+This program will provide an overview and discussion of state and federal laws, rules and regulations that govern the practice of a mental health professional.
 The presentation will discuss Texas confidentiality statutes, the privacy regulations under the federal Health Insurance Privacy and Portability Act (HIPAA) and recent amendments to Texas Family Code, Chapter 107 regarding … Continued

 Help Them Quit: Motivational Interviewing & Addiction